NewForce-at-Mountwest/foundations-course/chapters/VARIABLES_AND_DATATYPES.md

 var myName = "Dwayne The Rock Johnson";
 ```

-We can also declare the variable first and then assign it later.
+We can also instantiate the variable first and then assign it later.
 (This is like setting up an empty box and then putting something in it later.)
 ```js
 var myName;